hogihung/binary_ipsum/README.md

 do not normally converse in binary.
 What exactly is binary?
 How does it relate to the task at hand?

 In the simpliest term, we visualize binary as either 0 or 1.
-Let's look at word that is more family to us silly humans:  Ruby
+Let's look at a word that is more familiar to us silly humans:  Ruby

 The word 'Ruby' is a collection/string of characters.
 Those characters being: